 There is a tradition in America to make some personal resolutions as we begin the New Year.
 From a Christian perspective, this attempt seems to be a bit misguided as the new “church” year actually began for believers with Advent.
 This season—Advent—would have been a more appropriate time for us to make changes to prepare for the Coming of Christ.
 I remind all of us of Advent’s two-fold preparation: celebrating Christ’s First Coming (the Nativity) and awaiting His Second Coming in glory to judge the living and the dead.

-While listening to an online presentation recently, one of the speakers mentioned a rather intense and unique spiritual exercise.
+While listening to an online presentation some years ago, one of the speakers mentioned a rather intense and unique spiritual exercise.
 Set a pretend date for your own death in a month and then do everything necessary to prepare for that day.
 In other words, what would you do if you only had a month to live and you knew you were about to meet God and face judgment—an eternal reward or punishment— in only a month?
 What would you do if you knew exactly the date of your own death?

-This brought to mind a song released by country singer Tim McGraw in 2004: Live Like You Were Dying.
+This brought to mind a song released by country singer Tim McGraw back in 2004: Live Like You Were Dying.
 The song tries to inspire a person to live life to the fullest in the time remaining on earth.
 Activities suggested included skydiving, mountain climbing, bull riding and other bucket-list activities.
 I think the song finally reached much more spiritual depth when it spoke about loving deeper and giving forgiveness that long had been denied.
 The dying person spoke about becoming the husband that most of the time he wasn’t and becoming a friend that a friend would like to have.
 The song goes on to mention reading the good book (presumably the Bible) and ultimately facing eternity.

 What would you do if that step from eternity were only a month away?
 Go ahead.
 Set the date.
 Pretend that it was only a month away.
 What would you do to get your life completely in order?
 Would you pray and go to Mass more frequently?
 Begin now.
 Would you make a good, sacramental confession like never before?
 Start preparing now.
 Would you forgive that person who has hurt you or ask forgiveness from someone you have hurt?
 Make the phone call or write the letter today.
 Would you find more time for your children or grandchildren?
 Start now.
 Would you visit that neglected parent, grandparent, aunt, uncle or friend?
 Just do it.
 What in your life needs to be done so that when you meet God face to face and have to account for your life here on earth you will be ready—completely ready?